-- Loan any of the ward's money or property to himself or herself. - Use any of the ward's money or property for the guardian's benefit.
+- Loan any of the ward's money or property to themselves. - Lend the ward's funds to another unless approved by the court. - Purchase property of the ward except at fair market value and as approved by the court. - Use any of the ward's money or property for the guardian's benefit.